-All Board Constituencies comprising a group of countries, organizations or stakeholders4 are expected to develop and agree on internal processes.
-These should be documented and sufficiently comprehensive to ensure that the Constituency and its representatives are able to operate and represent the interests of their group effectively.
+All Board Constituencies comprising a group of countries, organizations or stakeholders4 are expected to develop and agree on internal processes consistent with this Code.
+These should be documented and sufficiently comprehensive to ensure that the Constituency and its representatives can operate and represent the interests of their group effectively.
 In accordance with the Board Operating Procedures, the internal processes should set out the agreed basis on which the Constituency selects its Board Member and Alternate, as well as any other members of its Delegation5.
 They should also include modalities to ensure management of conflicts of interest and adherence with this Code of Conduct.
+These internal processes must be shared with the Board Chair on request and may be communicated to the Board through the Board Chair.